Recursive Flora

 Making the overthinking garden accessible with ARIA labels and colour contrast

-The main flower metaphor grid is not yet fully keyboard-operable, as the interactive flowers can’t be navigated with Tab/Enter.
-A future iteration would add complete keyboard support and ensure all interactive components follow semantic HTML patterns.
+The flower grid isn’t yet fully keyboard navigable.
+A future iteration would add full Tab/Enter support and semantic HTML patterns.

-Building trust through print: a zine that balances emotion with data and research
+Building trust through print: a publication that balances emotion with data and research

 Lo-fi prototyping and testing

-First zine layout draft shared with users for testing and iteration
+First publication layout draft shared with users for testing and iteration

 I then gathered visual references to define the tone and rhythm of each spread, aligning survey insights with key emotional themes.
 By planning which sections should feel dense or minimal, I could guide the reader’s pace: balancing information with breathing space and maintaining a rhythm that reflects the mental cadence of overthinking.

-Legend of notes used to organize and plan zine content and story flow
+Legend of notes used to organize and plan publication content and story flow

 Full storyboard with notes, references, and detailed plan for hi-fi design

-I designed the zine in Adobe InDesign, using a grid system to align text and imagery.
+I designed the publication in Adobe InDesign, using a grid system to align text and imagery.
 The layout includes citations, research explanations, and narrative content, balancing structure with visual rhythm.

 I iteratively refined the spread aesthetic based on feedback, focusing on improving cohesion, pacing, and graphic polish to create a reading experience that felt both analytical and expressive.